YUNBLAK/AI_LSTM-PYTHON/README.md

     batch_size : batch size of LSTM(RNN)

 The user simply needs to insert a dataset to use this model.
 This model learns data, predicts and outputs N data from the last datum of the dataset.
-The data I used in this model is daily data extracted from the sun's corona hole area.
-The model was created to predict the area over the next seven days by learning the area in the middle of the corona hole for 10 years.
+The data I used in this model is daily data extracted from the sun's coronal hole area.
+The model was created to predict the area over the next seven days by learning the area in the middle of the coronal hole for 10 years.